 Swim Wales is based at Wales National Pool, Sketty, Swansea.
 SA2 8QG

 Founded in 1897, and known as the Welsh Amateur Swimming Association set its objectives to promote and encourage participation in Aquatic Sport.

 Over the years, our objectives have expanded to embrace other disciplines, which now include Artistic Swimming, Open Water, Para Swimming, Masters Swimming and Diving.

 In June 2004, the Association became a company limited by guarantee and began trading as Swim Wales.

-Moving more up to date, there are now three regions within Swim Wales - South East Wales, West Wales and North Wales.
+Regions were established and were known as - South East Wales, West Wales and North Wales.
 These regions have provided the delegates, committees and panel members for the Association’s comprehensive activities over the years.

 In April 2016, the organisation saw the appointment of a new Chief Executive Officer.
 Since the appointment, a review of the company took place and we have seen new appointments to lead specific areas of the business focusing on the development of Aquatic Sport and maintaining a welcome and positive culture for participants.